Kurla: Localities

 Kurla displays an urban blend of residential colonies, big and small, industrial estates commercial enclaves and slums.
 The L-Ward has the highest number of public open spaces subject to encroachment in the city with 80 of its 139 open spaces being encroached upon.

 Old Kurla

 The earliest settlements in Kurla were in this area in the northern end of Kurla West.
 It consists of the Kurla Christian Village, an East Indian pocket of Christians who stem from Portuguese and Koli traditions, and the adjoining predominantly Christian Hall Village and Culbavour.

 Kohinoor city

 Kohinoor city is an integrated township in Kurla west, comprising about 900,000 sq ft of commercial space and about 300,000 sq ft for retail, residential, hospitality and education. promoted by Kohinoor Group founded by Manohar Joshi.
-The site was formerly a motorcar manufacturing company called Premier Automobiles which used to manufacture its famous Padmini car here.
+The site was formerly a motorcar manufacturing company called Premier Automobiles Limited which used to manufacture its famous Padmini car here.
 The factory was closed and the Joshis bought 36-acres from Premier Automobiles in 2005.
 The neighbouring Premier residency buildings by HDIL and the Slum Rehabilitation Authority (SRA) buildings were built on land previously owned by Fiat Automobiles.